Vyral/mike-wall-recruiting/_posts/2018-10-19-recruitment-and-retention-at-absolute-ease-with-exp.md

 Let me put it that way.
 So I was brushing these guys off.
 I even have good relations with them, and I did not believe them.
 I didn't think they understood I had my brokerage so why would I?
 Why would I ever do that?

 Well, the truth of the matter is that if you have some problems in your business that you solve I think you have to think of what are all the ways you can solve them.
-While there are an infinite number of ways to solve problems right?&nbsp; So if you're not if you're looking through a certain lens at how to fix these problems you might be actually.
+While there are an infinite number of ways to solve problems right?
+So if you're not if you're looking through a certain lens at how to fix these problems you might be actually.
 That's what I was doing.

 I was figuring how I could fix these on my own.
 That was the lens I saw it through.
 The second I started looking through a different Lens saying “Okay let me look at this model and see.”
 I looked at it so I can get them off my back.